qemu/seabios/docs/Memory_Model.md

 allocated at runtime via one of the malloc calls:

 * malloc_high : Permanent high-memory zone.
-This area is used for custom read/writable storage internal to SeaBIOS.
+This area is used for custom read/writable storage internal to AyeBIOS.
 The area is located at the top of the first 4 gigabytes of ram.
 It is commonly used for storing standard tables accessed by the operating system at runtime (ACPI, SMBIOS, and MPTable) and for DMA buffers used by